gauthamk02/gauthamk02.github.io/content/about.md

 The following is a short introduction thats meant to give a general info about me to the people that stumble on this site.

-I'm working as a Deep Learning Engineer in Medical-AI, after recently graduating with my bachelor's in Computer Science from Amrita University, Amritapuri.
-I continue to reside in Amritapuri, a serene coastal town where the beaches, lush greenery, and nearby ashram create an inspiring environment.
+I'm a Deep Learning Engineer working in Medical AI, having recently graduated with a bachelor's in Computer Science from Amrita University, Amritapuri.
+I continue to live in Amritapuri, a serene coastal town on the Kerala coast, where beaches, lush greenery, and the ashram create an inspiring atmosphere.

-During my undergraduate studies, I spent time with Neural Networks and PyTorch when working and linear algebra when studying.
-This led me to work on many interesting research and open-source projects in AI, including a contribution to [DeepChem](https://deepchem.io/) as part of Google Summer of Code 2024.

-I read a lot of books, blogs, papers and am always looking for new things to learn — checkout my [Bookshelf](/bookshelf) to see what I've been reading lately.
-I also play table tennis, swim, kayak—and I'm an avid fan of Wes Anderson movies.
+I read a lot of books, blogs, papers and am always looking for new things to learn — check out my [Bookshelf](/bookshelf) to see what I've been reading lately.
+I also play table tennis, swim, blog, kayak, and occasionally watch movies, with Wes Anderson films being my current obsession.
 Apart from English, I know Malayalam and am currently learning Hindi using Duolingo and by talking to friends.
-Talk to me about Deep Learning(AI), Tech Stuff, Philosophy, Movies, Books, Dogs, or anything that you find interesting.
+Talk to me about Deep Learning, tech, philosophy, movies, books, dogs, or anything you find interesting.
 I'm always up for a good conversation.

-I'm was active member and mentor of the student-run FOSS club, [amFOSS](https://amfoss.in), where I stayed back after classes to work on my projects, particpate for hackathons and organise events.
+During my undergraduate studies, I worked on many interesting research and open-source projects in AI, including contributing to [DeepChem](https://deepchem.io/) as part of Google Summer of Code 2024.
+I was also an active member and mentor of the student-run FOSS club, [amFOSS](https://amfoss.in), where I stayed back after classes to work on my projects, particpate for hackathons and organise events.
 Being a part of this club helped me get exposed to the tech world and allowed me to meet and interact with a lot of amazing people.

 If you are interested in the work I do, check out my GitHub profile [https://github.com/gauthamk02](https://github.com/gauthamk02) or my [CV](https://drive.google.com/file/d/1m1Tbe-himD18DG0xv2gzxOKHdKMI3H5-/view?usp=sharing).
 You can reach out to me at [gauthamkrishnanpriya@gmail.com](mailto:gauthamkrishnanpriya@gmail.com).
 Also follow me on Twitter [@gaushn_](https://twitter.com/gaushn_) to read my random thougths and rants.